-The Veterans Integrated Service Network and Facility Directors agreed with the Community Based Outpatient Clinic and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes C and D, pages 16-20, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+The Acting Veterans Integrated Service Network and Facility Directors agreed with the Community Based Outpatient Clinic and other outpatient clinic review findings and recommendations and provided acceptable improvement plans.
+(See Appendixes C and D, pages 15-20, for the full text of the Directors' comments.)
+We will follow up on the planned actions for the open recommendations until they are completed.

-Abud, Daight.
+Alud, Daight.
 M.